philipturner/amx-benchmarks/README.md

 # AMX Benchmarks

-This repository is intended to coalesce data about real-world performance of the Apple AMX.
+This repository is intended to coalesce data about real-world performance of the Apple AMX coprocessor.
 The end goal is to run quantum chemistry (DFT) simulations as fast as possible on Apple silicon.